In Hemp 106, we discuss how CBD may help maintain one's health by body part based on the latest scientific data.

 “The cannabinoids are found to have particular application as neuroprotectants, for example in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and HIV dementia.
 Nonpsychoactive cannabinoids, such as cannabidiol, are particularly advantageous to use because they avoid toxicity that is encountered with psychoactive cannabinoids at high doses useful in the method of the present invention.”

 The brain has both CB1 and CB2 receptors.
 CBD can loosely attach to CB2 receptors.
-One way CBD may act as a neuroprotectant is because of its ability to ease inflammation.
+CBD may act as a neuroprotectant because of its ability to ease inflammation.
 CBD’s anti-oxidant effect would also speed recovery from an ischemic insult, otherwise know as a knock to the head or an internal aneurysm or a heart attack that deprives the brain of oxygen.
 What effect CBD has on the recovery or regeneration of the nervous system , its cells, structure, and function still needs further study, but the existing studies are promising.

-White blood cells have CB2 receptors allowing CBD to hitch a ride on the white blood cells to any part of the body, especially sites of inflammation.
+White blood cells have CB2 receptors allowing CBD to hitch a ride on white blood cells to any part of the body, especially sites of inflammation.
 Diagram credit MedicalNewsToday.com.

 White blood cells responding to the site of an injury is a necessary part of the healing process, but when the white blood cells become too numerous and the inflammation become chronic and lasting, the white blood cells begin to attack healthy cells.
 Chronic inflammation can also push against sensitive nerve endings thereby causing significant pain.
 Inflammation in the brain can cause it to swell causing permanent brain damage and death.

 A group of Spanish scientists headed by F.J.
-Alvarez at the Laboratorio de Fisiopatología Perinatal Experimental, Gurutzetako Ospitalea, Bilbo, Bizkaia, Spain, tested the neuroprotective effects of CBD on piglets who received CBD via intravenous injection after the piglets were made to suffer hypoxia-ischemia head injuries from temporary blocking both their carotid arteries and depriving them of oxygen.
-The scientists found injecting the pigs with CBD reduced short-term brain damage in comparison with the group of piglets that did not receive CBD injections, that the piglets receiving injections of CBD remained free from side effects, and that injections of CBD were associated with extracerebral benefits such as cardiac, hemodynamic, and ventilatory beneficial effects.
+Alvarez at the Laboratorio de Fisiopatología Perinatal Experimental, Gurutzetako Ospitalea, Bilbo, Bizkaia, Spain, tested the neuroprotective effects of CBD on piglets (baby pigs) who received CBD via intravenous injection after the piglets were made to suffer hypoxia-ischemia head injuries from temporary blocking both their carotid arteries and depriving them of oxygen.
+The scientists found injecting the piglets with CBD reduced short-term brain damage in comparison with the group of piglets that did not receive CBD injections, that the piglets receiving injections of CBD remained free from side effects, and that injections of CBD were associated with extracerebral benefits such as cardiac, hemodynamic, and ventilatory beneficial effects.
 See https://www.ncbi.nlm.nih.gov/pubmed/18679164.

 CBD aids regular sleep and helps suppress bad memories.